-- The Dean of Students Office serves as a centralized resource for connecting students with appropriate university and community programs, offices, and individuals, and to resolve issues that affect the quality of students' academic or community life and personal goals. - The Academic Achievement Center is a walk-in service for students to learn effective ways to study, time management strategies, and methods of managing stress. - Free tutoring is available through the Writing Center with available expertise to help students refine their writing skills in any course.

-- Students with disabilities are provided accommodations through the Center for Students with Disabilities. - For students whose first language is not English, student support is provided through International Student and Scholar Services.
+- The Academic Achievement Center is a walk-in service for students to learn effective ways to study, time management strategies, and methods of managing stress. - Free tutoring is available through the Writing Center with available expertise to help students refine their writing skills in any course. - Students with disabilities are provided accommodations through the Center for Students with Disabilities. - For students whose first language is not English, student support is provided through International Student and Scholar Services.
 All new international students must complete checkin online through the ISSS website.